 I suggest if you have a hard time with the keto diet, do it temporarily until you lose the weight.
 Then switch to low-carb to help you maintain.
 This is called maintenance mode.

 If you want to see fast weight loss results, keto is definitely the way to go.

 I lost 48 pounds in 2018 doing the keto diet.
 Admittedly, intermittent fasting and getting back in the gym for light workouts helped me to burn the fat faster.

 I didn’t maintain the weight loss because I didn’t fully understand how much this has to be a lifestyle change, not a diet.

 I’ve had a ton of health issues which has caused me to sit more often than I wanted to.
 I got off low-carb for a while and that was also a big mistake.
 I regret it now, but I overdid it when I got back in the gym and hurt myself.
 Physical therapy only helped a little.
 The best pain reliever I’ve found is Bulletproof collagen protein powder.

 My point is, if your body has a tendency to pack on the pounds, this HAS to be a lifestyle change (not a temporary change), in order for it to work.

-I do well with cycling; meaning that I eat between certain hours such as 12-6pm.
+When I’m doing keto, I do well with cycling.
+This means that I eat between certain hours, such as 12-6pm.
 I then change it up on a regular basis so that my metabolism doesn’t get used to the change.

 Your metabolism may be better than mine (Lord, I hope so!), so you may not have to change yours up as often.
 Everyone is different.
 You have to adjust your diet to your body’s individual needs.